LukeEdwardsTech/osticket-prereqs/README.md

 <p>
 <img width="396" height="436" alt="image" src="https://github.com/user-attachments/assets/92acf79e-d2ab-43a4-bb0f-ee357df3f3bb" />
 <p>
 Then click on the PHP Manager box as shown.
 Click "Register new PHP version" and click the three dots.
-Open the PHP folder in your C: drive and double click the "php-cgi" file.
+Open the PHP folder in your C: drive and double click the "php-cgi" file and click "ok".
 </p>
 <br />